Advanced Multimedia Design and 3D Technologies MSc

 - 4th Generation Cellular Media Designers

 The programme also prepares students to carry out related academic research.
-A number of students in various disciplines within the School have stayed on to carry out a PhD at Brunel University.
+A number of students in various disciplines within the College have stayed on to carry out a PhD at Brunel University.
 On average, one student of high academic achievement per year is offered a PhD position.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 UK/EU students: £7,750 full-time; £3,875 part-time